carmelo0x63/Commonplace-Linux/disks.md

    `findmnt` will list all mounted filesystems or search for a filesystem.
 - `lsblk`: list block devices</br>
    `lsblk` lists information about all available or the specified block devices.
 The lsblk command reads the sysfs filesystem and udev db to gather information.
+- `fdisk`: manipulate disk partition table<br/>
+   `fdisk -l` lists the partition tables for the specified devices and then exits.
+If no devices are given, those mentioned in /proc/partitions (if that file exists) are used.
+- `parted`: a partition manipulation program<br/>
+   `parted -l` lists partition layout on all block devices

 ----